kx-wang/QDCL/README.md

 # QDCL

 This set of MATLAB code calculates the wavefunctions and simulates for the transport properties in THz Quantum Dot Cascade Lasers (QDCLs).
 The effects of longitudinal-optical (LO) phonons and longitudinal-acoustic (LA) phonons on the transport are included.
-The transport model used is a time-local density matrix model, within the second-order Born-Markov approximation, also known as the Interaction approach or Redfield equations.
+The transport model used is a time-local density matrix model, within the second-order Born-Markov approximation; this is also known as the Interaction approach or Redfield equations.

 # Instructions:
 1. Calculate the wavefunctions.